NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-   The personal mailcard can be associated with the user or his email: by associating it by email it will also be possible to share the mailcard to other users with whom the identity is shared.
+   The personal mailcard can be associated with the user or the mail address.
+   Users with access to the mail address, will also be able to use the mailcard.

 By accessing the user settings from the WebTop administration panel ( :menuselection:`Domains --> NethServer --> Users --> Right click on user` ) it is also possible to set up a general domain mailcard that will be automatically set for all users who have not configured their personal mailcard.: